i-aldarmaki/ibrahim.github.io/README.md

 ***
 ### About:
-I am currently completing my mandatory national service.
-I was selected for the Al Nokhba (Arabic: "النخبة", English: "The Elite") Program to do research at Khalifa University as part of my service.
-Currently, I am working in Research and Developement (R&D) at the intersection between signal processing and machine learning for healthcare applications using wireless sensing.
+Hi!
+I am a Research Assistant at Khalifa University.
+I am currently researching and developing machine learning and signal processing algorithms for real-time, low-latency Wi-Fi sensing applications in healthcare.

-I am broadly interested in signal processing, machine learning, and deep learning.
+I am broadly interested in signal processing and machine learning.
 My previous work was mainly in signal, audio, and speech processing, neural architectures, and time-series analysis.
 I enjoy exploring multidisciplinary problems, such as a recent work in portfolio optimization.

-I was recently a researcher at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), where I worked with [Prof. Thamar Solorio](https://mbzuai.ac.ae/study/faculty/thamar-solorio/), [Prof. Bhiksha Raj](https://cmu-mlsp.github.io/team/bhiksha_raj), and [Dr. Hanan Aldarmaki](https://mbzuai.ac.ae/study/faculty/hanan-al-darmaki/) .
-I received my bachelors in Electronics and Electrical Engineering (EEE) at the University of Edinburgh, where I worked on my thesis at the
+I was recently a researcher at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
+During my time at MBZUAI, I worked/collaborated with
+[Prof. Thamar Solorio](https://mbzuai.ac.ae/study/faculty/thamar-solorio/),
+[Prof. Bhiksha Raj](https://cmu-mlsp.github.io/team/bhiksha_raj), and [Dr. Hanan Aldarmaki](https://mbzuai.ac.ae/study/faculty/hanan-al-darmaki/) .
+Prior to that, I received my bachelors in Electronics and Electrical Engineering (EEE) at the University of Edinburgh, where I worked on my thesis at the
 [Insitute for Data, Imaging, and Communications (IDCOM)](https://www.eng.ed.ac.uk/research/institutes/idcom).
 I previously worked in planetary and atmospheric physics at [Mohammed Bin Rashid Space Centre (MBRSC)](https://www.mbrsc.ae/) as a space scientists within the [Emirates Mars Mission](https://www.emiratesmarsmission.ae/) science team.